 - Quality Assurance

 The Legal Services Division represents the interests of NCCI by providing oversight of all legal matters.
-Our in-house counsel delivers a broad range of services and provides effective legal guidance consistent with all laws and regulation.
-The Legal division also:
+Our in-house counsel deliver a broad range of services and provides effective legal guidance consistent with all laws and regulation.
+The Legal division also::

 - Ensures corporate compliance by engaging in “best practices” to proactively protect the company and its members.